python-discord/infra/README.md

 1. Install project dependancies: `python -m pip install -r requirements.txt`
 1. Install the pre-commit hook: `pre-commit install`
 1. Create a `vault_passwords` file and write the vault password to it

+## Documentation

+Infrastructure-related documentation ("the big picture"), once a sufficient level of infrastructure is established, can be found in [`docs/`](./docs/).

+Documentation for our Ansible roles can be found in the `README.md` file of each role, and role defaults (at `roles/myrole/defaults/main.yml`) contain a commented view on which variables are configurable for the given role.